Health Insurance/Family PACT

 - Student Health Center doctors and nurse practitioners cannot be listed as your "Primary Care Provider."

 The Student Health Center provides Family PACT reproductive health services.
-This state program provides confidential services for contraception, sexually transmitted infections, women's annual exams, urinary tract infections, some labs and immunizations.
+This state program provides confidential services for contraception, sexually transmitted infections, well-woman exams, urinary tract infections, some labs and immunizations.
 All Family PACT services are available at no cost to you while you are enrolled.
 Eligible students may sign up at the Student Health Center.
 Note: if you are signed up for the Affordable Care Act, you are NOT eligible for Family PACT.
 Already a Family PACT member?
 Check your Health Access Program (HAP) card's expiration date.
 Annual re-enrollment is required to keep your program benefits.

 For more information, contact the Student Health Center (826-3146).